Lough Boora Parklands

 Click here for more information.

 Boasting over 330acres of farmland, indoor and outdoor arenas, together with their carefully constructed cross-country fences and large farmland trekking area are all designed to make your horseback riding holiday in Ireland a truly memorable occasion.
-Click here for more information.
+Click here for more information on Annaharvey Farm.

 Glendeer Pet Farm Athlone

-reservations team will be only too happy to make arrangements for you.
-For more information
+Our reservations team will be only too happy to make arrangements for you.

 Step into adventurous trials, tranquil canals, mossy peat lands and flowing waterways.
 The midlands is full of hidden magical places for walking.
 Renowned for being the birthplace and early home of legendary Finn MaCool along with being the spawning ground of the Salmon of Knowledge which brought him the wisdom of the world, the Slieve Blooms rolling hills inspire.
 There are plenty of trials to keep both the gentle strollers and high paced walkers happy.